koheishingai/blog/_posts/2013-08-12-nitrous-io-stories-ryan-smith-and-heroku-wilson-smith.md

 ### What aspects of Nitrous.IO do you love the most?

 I love the vision.
-It has been prophesied by the forefathers of UNIX that a day would come in which our computers would simply be a peice of glass connected to some computer on the network.
+It has been prophesied by the forefathers of UNIX that a day would come in which our computers would simply be a piece of glass connected to some computer on the network.
 Nitrous.io is making that dream a reality. \[[1](http://www.youtube.com/watch?v=dsMKJKTOte0&feature=youtu.be&t=58m12s)\] \[[2](http://rob.pike.usesthis.com/)\]

 Practically speaking, the feature that captivates my attention is that I have easy SSH access to a Linux machine that someone else is maintaining.
 Among all of my responsibilities, personal system administration is something that I am keen on delegating.
 If I never have to worry about keeping a machine online and its state secured, then I will be winning.